kshutkin/niceties/logger/README.md

 Experimental logger/reporter for async tasks.

-Provides API for reporting async events that can be later handled by cutom appender.
+- Provides API for reporting async events that can be later handled by custom appender.

-Provides default appender that uses console for output.
+- Provides default appender that uses console for output.

+- Modular and configurable

+- Small size

 # Installation